Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oregon State and its opponents have gone over the current 56-point total in five of nine games (55.6%) this season.
+- Oregon State and its opponents have combined to put up more than 55.5 points in five of nine games this season.

-- The combined points per game average of the two teams, 56.8, is 0.8 points above Saturday's over/under.
+- Stanford's games have gone over 55.5 points in five of nine chances this season.

+- Saturday's total is 1.3 points lower than the two team's combined 56.8 points per game average.

-- This contest's total is 1.5 points lower than the 57.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is 2.0 points lower than the 57.5 these two squads combine to give up per game in 2021.

 Oregon State Stats and Trends

-- Oregon State has played nine games, with five wins against the spread.
+- In Oregon State's nine games this year, it has five wins against the spread.

-- This season, the Beavers have one against the spread win in two games as a favorite of 11.5 points or more.
+- This season, the Beavers won ATS in their only game as a favorite of 12 points or more.

-- Oregon State's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- When Oregon State puts up more than 29.8 points, it is 4-1 against the spread and 4-1 overall.
+- Oregon State is 4-1 against the spread and 4-1 overall in games when it scores more than 29.8 points.

-- In games that Oregon State piles up more than 421.6 yards, the team is 4-2 against the spread and 4-2 overall.
+- When Oregon State piles up more than 421.6 yards, the team is 4-2 against the spread and 4-2 overall.

 - The Beavers have turned the ball over eight more times (14 total) than the Cardinal have forced a turnover (6) this season.